kevalbhatt/Doc-test/src/documents/Setup/InstallationInstruction.md

   * Memory - Apache Solr is both memory and CPU intensive.
 Make sure the server running Apache Solr has adequate memory, CPU and disk.
     Apache Solr works well with 32GB RAM.
 Plan to provide as much memory as possible to Apache Solr process
   * Disk - If the number of entities that need to be stored are large, plan to have at least 500 GB free space in the volume where Apache Solr is going to store the index data
-  * !SolrCloud has support for replication and sharding.
-It is highly recommended to use !SolrCloud with at least two Apache Solr nodes running on different servers with replication enabled.
+  * SolrCloud has support for replication and sharding.
+It is highly recommended to use SolrCloud with at least two Apache Solr nodes running on different servers with replication enabled.
-    If using !SolrCloud, then you also need !ZooKeeper installed and configured with 3 or 5 !ZooKeeper nodes
+    If using SolrCloud, then you also need ZooKeeper installed and configured with 3 or 5 ZooKeeper nodes

 *Configuring Elasticsearch as the indexing backend for the Graph Repository (Tech Preview)*

-By default, Apache Atlas uses [JanusGraph](https://atlas.apache.org/JanusGraph.html) as the graph repository and is the only graph repository implementation available currently.
-For configuring [JanusGraph](https://atlas.apache.org/JanusGraph.html) to work with Elasticsearch, please follow the instructions below
+By default, Apache Atlas uses [JanusGraph](https://janusgraph.org/) as the graph repository and is the only graph repository implementation available currently.
+For configuring [JanusGraph](https://janusgraph.org/) to work with Elasticsearch, please follow the instructions below

    * Install an Elasticsearch cluster.
 The version currently supported is 5.6.4, and can be acquired from: https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.6.4.tar.gz

    * For simple testing a single Elasticsearch node can be started by using the 'elasticsearch' command in the bin directory of the Elasticsearch distribution.

    * Change Apache Atlas configuration to point to the Elasticsearch instance setup.
 Please make sure the following configurations are set to the below values in ATLAS_HOME/conf/atlas-application.properties

 <SyntaxHighlighter wrapLines={true} language="powershell" style={theme.dark}>
 {`atlas.graph.index.search.backend=elasticsearch
 atlas.graph.index.search.hostname=<the hostname(s) of the Elasticsearch master nodes comma separated>